Intercepting Tax Refunds to Cover Unpaid Child Support

 How to Make a Request Pertaining to Your Case

-If you believe that your case should be eligible for the Federal Tax Refund Offset Program, or you suspect that the other parent has received his or her tax refund in error, contact your local Office of Child Support Enforcement.
+If you believe that your case should be eligible for the Federal Tax Refund Offset Program, or you suspect that the other parent has received their tax refund in error, contact your local Office of Child Support Enforcement.

 Other Actions for Getting Child Support

 When child support is not paid regularly, you can request that the Office of Child Support Enforcement help you take actions to collect monthly and past-due amounts.

 Other actions the federal government can pursue include wage garnishment, suspension of driver's licenses, levies on financial accounts, liens on property, and debt reporting to credit bureaus.

 Source: "Federal Tax Refund Offset Program," Federal Parent Locator Service, Administration for Children and Families, 5 Mar.
 2009. <https://www.acf.hhs.gov/css/resource/federal-tax-refund-offset-program-information-for-families>.